ethersphere/SWIPs/SWIPs/swip-20-honey_to_money.md

 ## Simple summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SWIP.-->
 Swarm needs a mechanism to set prices which makes sense relative to other (distributed storage) services in the market.
-As the absolute price of using Swarm is defined by the cost of honey (Swarm's internal accounting unit), this SWIP proposes a minimal interface to enable upgrading honey prices, network-wide and for all nodes.
+As the absolute price of using Swarm is defined by the cost of honey (Swarm's internal accounting unit), this SWIP proposes a minimal interface to enable updating honey prices, network-wide and for all nodes.
 The specifics on what an efficient price should reflect and how the update process looks like is *not* part of this SWIP.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->